mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 y could be **any number**.
 If we wanted to get technical and express this in terms of [set builder notation](https://en.wikipedia.org/wiki/Set-builder_notation), this would be `{y | y is a number}`[^1]

-Let's look at a few more, just for completeness
+Let's look at a few more, just for completeness:

 ```ts twoslash
 let a: 5 | 6 | 7 // anything in { 5, 6, 7 }